-During final design and ROW negotiations, negotiations would also occur regarding the extension of existing cattle passes or incorporation of new cattle passes.
+During final design and ROW negotiations, negotiations would also occur regarding impacts on range infrastructure.
+Unless otherwise noted within this EIS, all range infrastructure (e.g., fences, gates, water developments) would remain functional during and upon completion of construction.
+Negotiations would include the extension of existing cattle passes or incorporation of new cattle passes.
 Currently, landowners owning parcels on both sides of the highway have the ability to coordinate with the NDHP to temporarily close the highway to traffic in order to move livestock across the highway.
 With the expanded roadway under Alternatives B and C, the NDHP may be less likely to close the highway to move livestock, which would force ranchers to utilize other measures for moving livestock.
 If additional cattle passes are requested by adjacent landowners, these requests would be considered utilizing the NDDOT Cattle Pass Consideration process (State Form Number 10155), which includes a cost/benefit analysis to determine if installation of a cattle pass is justified.
 If it is not justified, the adjacent landowner would typically be required to contribute funds for construction.
 In addition, for any fencing impacted during construction activities, temporary and/or replacement permanent fencing would be provided, as necessary.
+For information regarding grazing on USFS-managed lands, please refer to Section 5.8.
+Public Lands.
 The potential modifications of operations and contribution of funds for cattle passes may result in minor economic impacts on ranching businesses.